Laparoscopic hysterectomy is the standard

 - A uterus larger than 14 weeks, i.e. more than 800 grams.

 - A fibroid with complaints such as pain, blood loss and bowel or bladder problems.

 - Cancer of the cervix or the uterus

 - Total prolapse

 - Hysterectomy but leaving endometriosis.
 Unfortunately, this occurs frequently, often an ovariectomy to hide that the endometriosis was not removed

 Relative indications for hysterectomy

 - Irregular bleeding often is induced by hormonal treatment such as oral contraception (7%), a continuous combined therapy after menopause or progestagens only (Mirena, Lutenyl, Orgametril).
 This is not an indication of a hysterectomy.

 - Pelvic pain requires first a diagnosis.
 A missed or wrong diagnosis is not an indication.
-Adenomyosis should be used carefully as an indication for hysterectomy since the diagnosis is rarely certain, and the relationship between adenomyosis and pain is highly variable.
+Adenomyosis should be used carefully as an indication for a hysterectomy since the diagnosis is rarely certain, and the relationship between adenomyosis and pain is highly variable.

 What is Quality Hysterectomy?

 Technically good surgery

 - A short duration of surgery, i.e. rarely more than 1 hour.

 - no complications or adhesions

 - a fast recovery

 - simultaneous treatment of unexpected pathology as deep endometriosis

-- an hysterectomy by laparotomy is a complication by definition, since “a complication is “something unnecessary or avoidable that increases morbidity” “
+- a hysterectomy by laparotomy is a complication by definition, since “a complication is “something unnecessary or avoidable that increases morbidity” “

-- The wide differences in life time risk ( Belgium has a life time risk of 35%, 50% in USA, 17% in Sweden) cannot be explained by differences in women.
+- The wide differences in lifetime risk ( Belgium has a lifetime risk of 35%, 50% in the USA, and 17% in Sweden) cannot be explained by differences in women.

-- Some gynecologists perform too many hysterectomies.
+- Some gynaecologists perform too many hysterectomies.
 If your only instrument is a hammer, everything looks like a nail

-- an hysterectomy solves all bleeding disorders and cures many causes of pelvic pain such as myoma’s, adenomyosis, pelvic varices, a painful retro-version.
+- a hysterectomy solves all bleeding disorders and cures many causes of pelvic pain such as myomas, adenomyosis, pelvic varicose veins, and a painful retro-version.

 Which technique for hysterectomy?